 Once you’ve identified the appropriate preventative maintenance tasks and created a schedule for when they should be done, you’ll need to determine the right person or team for the job.
 SDC offers regular preventative maintenance service visits to customers, where an experienced service technician will work through a service checklist, as well as help troubleshoot any issues and optimize the performance of the machine.

-Taken a step further, documenting these maintenance checks can help ensure accountability.
+Taking a step further, documenting these maintenance checks can help ensure accountability.
 In addition to assigning and communicating tasks, be sure to document the parts of the machine that were checked, the tasks that were performed, and the date that the service was conducted.
 The designated machine operator or service technician performing the tasks should then sign off on the document and submit it to a supervisor.

 5. Demonstrate a Commitment to Preventative Maintenance